Grand-Canonical Typicality: Introduction

 We are concerned with quantum analogs of the micro-canonical, the canonical, and the grand-canonical ensemble introduced by Gibbs \cite{Gibbs1902} to classical statistical mechanics.
 While the micro-canonical and the canonical ones have been discussed extensively in the literature, we cover here the foundations of the grand-canonical one (as well as the generalized Gibbs ensemble of \eqref{rhogGdef} below).
 Each of the three ensembles has two kinds of analogs in quantum theory: a density matrix and a probability distribution of wave functions (i.e., over the unit sphere in Hilbert space).
 The density matrices are well known:

 are the micro-canonical, canonical, and grand-canonical density matrices of a quantum system with Hamiltonian $\hat{H}$ and, in the last case, particle number operator $\hat{N}_{i}$ for particle type $i=1,\ldots, r$; $Z$ is always the normalizing constant, $\beta$ the inverse temperature, $\mu_i$ the parameter called the chemical potential, and $\mathds{1}_{[E-\Delta E,E]}(\hat{H})$ is the projection to the energy shell or micro-canonical subspace $\Hilbert_{[E-\Delta E,E]}\subset \Hilbert$ (i.e., the spectral subspace of $\hat{H}$ for this interval, or the span of all eigenvectors with eigenvalue in this interval) in the Hilbert space $\Hilbert$.
-It is assumed in \eqref{rhogcdef} that \be \Bigl[\hat{H},\sum_i \mu_i \hat{N}_{i} \Bigr]=0, \ee or else $\hat{\rho}_{\gc}$ would not be invariant under the unitary time evolution $\exp(-i\hat{H}t/\hbar)$ and thus not represent thermal equilibrium (a stationary state).
+It is assumed in \eqref{rhogcdef} that \be \Bigl[\hat{H},\sum_i \mu_i \hat{N}_{i} \Bigr]=0, \ee or else $\hat{\rho}_{\gc}$ would not be invariant under the unitary time evolution $\exp(-i\hat{H}t/\hbar)$ and thus could not represent thermal equilibrium (which would at least have to be stationary).

 The relevant distribution of the wave function in the unit sphere \be \SSS(\Hilbert) = \{\psi \in\Hilbert: \|\psi\|=1\} \ee of $\Hilbert$ is \cite{Bloch,GLTZ_06}